Mortimer333/typescript-skeleton/README.md

-# typescript-sekeleton
+# Typescript Skeleton

-Just skeleton for any typescript library (minus fancy bits)
+Just personal project to save a draft for any Typescript library.
+I found that there is a lot of overengineered starters which stopped working.

+This one uses just `tsc` library to compile TS with `--jsx` set to `React`.